Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 ## **6.** Testnet Node Configuration:

-The nexus wallet configuration is kept in a nexus.conf file in `~/.Nexus` which is the nexus core directory
+The nexus wallet configuration is kept in a nexus.conf file in `~/.Nexus` which is the nexus core directory.

-Create Nexus core directory (it’s a hidden directory, if you have the directory you can skip this step.)
+Create Nexus core directory (it’s a hidden directory, if you have the directory you can skip this step).

 ```
 mkdir ~/.Nexus
 ```

-Create the nexus.conf file
+Create the nexus.conf file:

 ```
 nano ~/.Nexus/nexus.conf
 ```

-Copy the below configuration in the nexus.conf file and change the values denoted by "< >" to suit your setup
+Copy the below configuration in the nexus.conf file and change the values denoted by "< >" to suit your setup.

 ```
 #Nexus testnet config- PLEASE CHANGE TO SUITABLE VALUES